fcarta29/tanzu-service-mesh-poc/scenarios/sc02-cluster-onboarding/sc02-tc03-onboard-tsm-api.md

 # SC02-TC03: Environment Setup & Validation - Validate TSM console accessible

-This scenario captures how demonstrate how a Kubernetes cluster can be onboarded to Tanzu Service Mesh (TSM).
+This scenario captures how a Kubernetes cluster can be onboarded to Tanzu Service Mesh (TSM).

 ---